WGT — West Greenland Time

 What is the UTC offset for WGT?

-The UTC offset for WGT is UTC-3.
-This means local time in West Greenland Time is 3 hours behind Coordinated Universal Time.
+The UTC offset for West Greenland Time is UTC-3.
+In other words, WGT is three hours behind Coordinated Universal Time.

 When does WGT change?

-WGT does not change during the year for daylight saving time.
-It remains on UTC-3 continuously and has no summer-time or winter-time counterpart.
+WGT does not change during the year.
+It does not observe daylight saving time and has no counterpart.

 Does WGT observe daylight saving time?